 Tania Cheng, MPNL

 Tania brings nearly 15 years of experience working and volunteering in charities, nonprofits, social enterprises, and foundations to advance youth engagement, climate action, and women's entrepreneurship.
 She has launched a national charity from its incubator; led digital transformation within an organization; oversaw the design, development and launch of a digital product; and scaled an organization to double its size within three years through fundraising and operational oversight.
 She specializes in design thinking, strategy, scaling impact, and equity and inclusion.
 Tania holds a Master in Philanthropy and Nonprofit Leadership from Carleton University and currently sits on the board of Imagine Canada.
 Previously, Tania served on the boards of Inside Out, The Otesha Project, and TD Friends of the Environment Foundation.
 She was recognized with an Alumni Achievement Award by the University of Waterloo in 2017.
 As a queer, gender non-binary, and gender non-conforming woman of colour, she brings an intersectional analysis to the intersections in life, such as tech x innovation, philanthropy x social finance, data x design, equity x climate, and entrepreneurship x intrapreneurship.
-Tania lives in Toronto.
+Tania lives in Halifax.

 Daniel Belbas, BA